sosercodes/go-kubernetes/README.md

 When we check the size using `docker images` we get about **408** MB, just for our single little Go binary.
 That's pretty big.

-### Multi stage docker build

-With multi-stage builds, you use multiple FROM statements in your Dockerfile.
+With _Multi-Stage Docker Image_ build, you use multiple FROM statements in your Dockerfile.
 Each FROM instruction can use a different base, and each of them begins a new stage of the build.
 You can selectively copy artifacts from one stage to another, leaving behind everything you don’t want in the final image - see [Use multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).

 By default, the stages are not named, and you refer to them by their integer number, starting with 0 for the first FROM instruction.
 However, you can name your stages, by adding an `AS <NAME>` to the FROM instruction.

-Now let’s try a multi-stage build using this new Dockerfile.
+Now let’s create a _Multi-Stage Docker Image_ using this new Dockerfile.

 ```bash
 # build the app - builder image